no triangle studios

 Sean Carino, Principal, San Francisco

-This project illustrates how precise visualization supports San Francisco restaurant design beyond aesthetics.
-By translating design intent into clear, actionable visuals, NoTriangle Studio helped reduce uncertainty, accelerate approvals, and keep a hospitality project on track during a critical pre-opening phase.
+It was the studio's first project with Sean Carino Design, and it shows how precise visualization supports restaurant design beyond aesthetics.
+By translating design intent into clear, actionable visuals, the work reduced uncertainty, accelerated approvals, and kept a hospitality project on track through the critical pre-opening phase.

 Start with a discovery call